Quirks, Bugs, Workarounds, and Hints

 - Nothing Phone 3a

-- There are definitely others
+- There are likely others

 On rare occasions, attestation fails because the connection between the Keystore and the package manager breaks up.
 While the bug has been identified and fixed, it will only land in Android 17 (see commit b0be7edbf9e3…).